 Once God conceived and perfected sexual reproduction, which process of perfection probably took a long time, God employed it in many different forms, both plant and animal.
 Why?
 Because it enabled an astonishingly wide variety of organisms to develop over the course of time.
 Moreover, it allowed for the development of new species without God’s intervention.
 For the Creator of Life, this surely must have been a highly gratifying development – to see the creatures that It had created develop and modify themselves on their own into new forms that It had previously not conceived.
 Henceforth, the development of Life was no longer narrowly limited to making identical copies of itself with only minute variations.

 If one believes, as true scientific believers like Richard Dawkins and others believe, that a principle such as natural selection operates in the world without exception, then one will attempt to fit everything that exists and occurs in the world within its narrow confines.
 Moreover, the belief in these supposedly inviolable principles renders their adherents completely blind to the many real-world instances that contradict them.
 In other words, these kinds of beliefs act as filters or prisms that distort the way we perceive the world.
-But why must a principle be universally valid in order to be true?
+But why must a principle be globally or universally valid in order to be true?
 Where did this common but frequently erroneous belief about the world come from?
 The answer is that it came from the brain of a human being, which belief was then imitated by many others because of our very strong, innate human tendency to imitate those persons we admire, including the things they say and believe.
-Considering how many of the fancies, beliefs, ideas, theories, and convictions that have originated in human brains have turned out to be false, it is entirely possible that many principles which are believed to be true without exception are not as universally or globally valid as their adherents believe.
+Considering how many of the fancies, beliefs, ideas, theories, and convictions that have originated in one human brain or another have turned out to be false, it is entirely possible that many principles that are believed to be true without exception are not as globally or universally valid as their adherents believe.

 The naive creation story contained in the Book of Genesis completely overlooks, because those who formulated it did not understand, the very great difficulties that God had to solve in order to create and preserve Life.
 Among the very first creatures that God was able to create were probably single-celled bacteria.
 It was only gradually, over the course of hundreds of millions of years, that, as God’s expertise in creating and preserving new life forms increased, It was able to create more complex life forms.
 The belief that God was able to create the sorts of complex creatures that presently abound at the beginning of the Life Project is mistaken.
 Moreover, it is contradicted by the evidence that has been unearthed by geologists, paleontologists, and other scientists who study the early development of Life on Earth, as well as the physical conditions that existed during those distant epochs.
 Both the Universe and terrestrial Life were indeed created by God; but it took God a much, much longer time than a mere six Earth-days to create them.

 What this means is that the belief that we human beings are made in God’s image may in fact be true.
 In what sense is it true?
 Certainly not in the sense that we are immortal or omnipotent, since we possess neither of these divine characteristics.
-Rather, it is in the sense that we are able to create, just as God creates, and that we, alone of all living creatures, are able to understand, in precise, complex detail, the wonders of God’s Creation.
-There are numerous similarities between God’s Creation and our human creations, such as the fact that both living and human creations are derived or influenced by previously existing creations, and there are many creations, both living and human, that share a family resemblance with each other.
+Rather, it is in the sense that we are able to create a wide variety of things that didn’t exist prior to their invention, and that we, alone of all living creatures, are able to understand, in precise, complex, mathematical detail, the wonders of God’s Creation.
+There are numerous similarities between God’s Creation and our human creations, such as the fact that both divine and human creations are derived from or influenced by previously existing creations, and there are many creations, both living and human, that share a family resemblance with each other.
 Another important similarity is that, just as human creators are very different from their creations, God is also very different from the things that It creates.
-In other words, one must not make the mistake of confounding the creations of the Creator with the Creator, or seek to deduce certain characteristics of the Creator solely from an examination of one or more of Its creations.
+In other words, one must not make the mistake of confounding the creations of the Creator with the Creator, or seek to deduce certain characteristics of the Creator solely from an examination of Its creations.
 However, our creations are on a much, much smaller scale than the scale at which God creates, which encompasses the vast Universe.

 But even with our extraordinary and unprecedented ability to create, there exists the key difference that, whereas God is able to create living things, we humans are limited to creating and manipulating dead things, although some of our creations may have the semblance of life.
-Just as it is completely absurd to suggest that evolution, or more specifically, natural selection, was able to produce sexual reproduction from identical reproduction, I believe it is equally absurd to suggest that evolution was able to produce the astonishing creativity that humanity has exhibited during the course of the past few millennia.
+Just as it is completely absurd to suggest that the processes posited by evolution, namely, mutation and natural selection, were able to produce sexual reproduction from identical reproduction, I believe it is equally absurd to suggest that evolution was able to produce the astonishing creativity that humanity has exhibited during the course of the past few millennia.

-Besides our creativity, there is another feature that makes us significantly different from other creatures: of all living creatures, we alone are capable of appreciating the complexity, intricacy, ingenuity, and genius of God’s Creation.
-Again, it is completely absurd to suggest that evolution, or chance, was able to produce a species, namely us, that possesses the ability to formulate the complex scientific theories and mathematical equations that correctly explain the workings of the Universe.
-There is a parallel between the very slow development of Life and the slow acquisition of knowledge about the workings of the Universe by our ancestors.
+Besides our creativity, there is another feature that makes us significantly different from other creatures: of all living creatures, we alone possess the ability to understand and appreciate the complexity, ingenuity, and genius of God’s Creation.
+Again, it is completely absurd to suggest that evolution, or chance mutations, was able to produce a species, namely us, that has the ability to formulate the complex scientific theories and mathematical equations that correctly explain the workings of the Universe.
+There is a parallel between the very slow but progressive development of Life on Earth and the slow and progressive acquisition of knowledge about the workings of the Universe by our ancestors.
 In neither case did this occur instantaneously by God’s will, as many religious people believe God could have done, since they attribute omnipotence to God.
 However, the reality of the historical record suggests that this widespread belief is wrong.

 There exist no other living creatures that come remotely close to understanding the complexity of God’s truly incredible and astonishing achievement.
 To consider an example, chimpanzees are said to be our nearest animal relatives.
 And yet, when a chimpanzee stares at the night-time sky full of stars, does it understand that each tiny point of light represents a star that is comparable in size to our Sun?
-Does it have any idea of how far away these stars are from our planet, or how far away the Sun and moon are from the Earth?
+Does it have any idea how far away these stars are from our planet, or how far away the Sun and Moon are from the Earth?
 Can a chimpanzee be made to understand how large the Sun and the Earth really are, and that the Earth is spherical in shape?
 If a chimpanzee were shown a photograph of the Earth taken from space, can it understand that it shows the planet on which we live?
 Can it be made to understand how old the Earth and Universe are, or even the much younger age of some ancient trees that have existed for thousands of years?
 Is it possible for a chimpanzee to understand that it is related to all the other groups of chimpanzees in the world, and that they are also related, more distantly, to gorillas, orangutans, monkeys, bonobos, baboons, lemurs, and human beings?
-Or see if you can teach a primate other than humans the mechanics of reproduction – that the act of sexual intercourse, if it is successful, leads to the birth of an offspring some months later.
-Although some chimpanzees have successfully learned the rudiments of human language, if we were to try to teach them these and other things, I do not believe they would be capable of understanding any of them, most of which can be understood by almost all human children by the time they reach adolescence.
+Or see if you can teach a primate other than humans the mechanics of reproduction – that the act of sexual intercourse, if it is successful, leads to the birth of an offspring some months later, and what exactly happens after an egg is fertilized.
+Although some chimpanzees have successfully learned the rudiments of human language, if we were to try to teach them these and other discoveries that we have made, I do not believe they would be capable of understanding any of them, most of which can be understood by human children by the time they reach adolescence.

 I suspect there is another reason why we are able to manipulate our environment and create things that didn’t exist prior to their creation, for this ability has enabled us to fashion the many different scientific tools and instruments, such as telescopes, microscopes, and spectrometers, as well as recording devices like cameras, that aid us in our incessant efforts to understand God’s extraordinary accomplishments in all their intricate details.